CharlesThawnpi/movievirus-docs/master-instruction-source.md

    - IF valid:
        → proceed to linking logic

-3. Always enforce:
+3. Always enforce in this order:
+   - token exists
-   - token status (active, expired, suspended, revoked)
+   - token status allows use
-   - total quota remaining
+   - total quota remaining > 0
-   - daily cap
+   - daily cap not reached

-Expiry Rule:
-- token expires after 90 days
-- expired tokens require renewal or new token
-- user must be clearly informed when expiry blocks access
+   - linked account rule

+4. Standard plans must NOT be blocked by time-based expiry.

+5. Optional expiry check is allowed only when plan or token is explicitly marked as special-case expiring entitlement.

 Purpose:
 - eliminate repeated token input
 - maintain strong entitlement enforcement
+- keep standard plan behavior quota-based, not date-based

 ### M02-F02: Linked Account Handling (Final Behavior)